 Your Name Can Define Your Success

 Your company name is the first thing your prospects see when they discover you and what they remember about your business long after they leave your website.
-Fail to make a good first impression, and you might never win them over again.
+Fail to make an excellent first impression, and you might never win them over again.

-Keeping things short and sweet holds just as true in the online marketplace as it does with a stock portfolio.
-Consumers don’t want to remember an endless string of characters to find your business on the web.
+Keeping things short and sweet is as accurate in the online marketplace as it does with a stock portfolio.
+Consumers don’t want to remember an endless string of characters to find your business online.

-Consider the more formal steps such as business structure rules, existing trademarks, and domain availability.
+Consider the more formal steps, such as business structure rules, existing trademarks, and domain availability.
 This process will provide you with options to choose from.
-Make your decision and register the name and its related domains.
+Please make your decision and register the name and its related domains.

 From there, you are ready for prime time.